bewegtbildbau/Awesome-AI-for-VFX/README.md

 I am mostly interested where ML can help with the chore of our work.

-:star: I know of use cases in VFX studios.
+:star: I heard of use cases in VFX studios.
 I put these pretty conservative.
 Contact me if you know more.

 :radioactive: Nuke plugin exits.